dataplat/AlwaysEncryptedSample/ReadMe.md

 ## Using the app:

-The app has two users `Administrator` with the password of `P3ter!` and CCAdmin with the password of `P@ul!`.
+The app has two users `Administrator` with the password of `Alm0nds!` and CCAdmin with the password of `Appl3s`.
 The user administrator has access to an "Internals" page that lists the columns in the database, as well as the encryption information for them.
 The CCadmin user has a page that will let them import 1000 randomly generated fake credit cards, and then display them